Articles and Guides/ Breakfast/ Latest Posts

 The Occasional Lectin-Free Breakfast Treat

-Muffins, cinnamon rolls, and oat cookies can make a delicious lectin-free breakfast in special moments.
+Muffins or oat cookies can make a delicious lectin-free breakfast in special moments.
 They are not the everyday favorite way to break your fast, but now and then, your first or second coffee (or tea) of the day deserves a little treat.
 Plus, these are made with wholesome, healthy ingredients, so you should not feel guilty.
+Just remember, snack on some lectin-free vegetables, and maybe eat a boiled egg before you have a muffin.

 I hope you enjoyed the lectin-free breakfast guide.
-If you have questions, feedback, or need more ideas for breakfast leave a comment.
+If you have questions or feedback or need more ideas for a healthy breakfast, leave a comment.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.